Ph.D. Program in Chemistry

 The master's program offers a graduate-level education in chemistry and biochemistry that is a shorter and less comprehensive alternative to the Ph.D. program.
 The M.S. is also an excellent choice for those who desire thorough preparation before seeking a Ph.D.at UCSC or elsewhere.

-Students pursuing a M.S. degree in chemistry may choose the thesis path or the coursework path.
-Regardless of path, students take the same diagnostic examinations required of those entering the Ph.D. program.
+Master's students take the same diagnostic examinations (attainment exams) required of those entering the Ph.D. program.
 Thesis path students conduct research leading to the Capstone requirement of a publishable thesis and take five lecture courses focusing on their research area and various seminars.
-Coursework path students take seven lecture courses more broadly representing the chemistry and biochemistry subdisciplines and various seminars.
-They present a seminar as their Capstone requirement.
+Coursework path students take seven lecture courses more broadly representing the chemistry and biochemistry subdisciplines, as well as various required seminars.
+They present a literature seminar as their Capstone requirement.

 To apply for the M.S. program in Chemistry & Biochemistry, click here.